CUCyber/presentations/networking/bettercap.md

 ```

 Note:
-Bettercap automatically detects your default network interface, but it can use another interface if it's specified
+Bettercap automatically detects your default network interface, but it can use another interface if it's specified.

 ### Fun Options